JavaScript Decorators: What They Are and When to Use Them — SitePoint

 This is a concept you might well have heard of previously as “Functional Composition”, or “Higher-Order Functions”.

-This is already possible in standard JavaScript for many use cases, simply by calling one one function to wrap another:
+This is already possible in standard JavaScript for many use cases, simply by calling on one function to wrap another:

 function doSomething(name) {

-Note: Editor’s Note: This article has been updated in response to reader comments, to remove the incorrect claim that decorators were part of the forthcoming ES2017 standard.